Manevolent/jbot-discord/README.md

 Manebot is a really neat plugin-based Java chatbot framework that allows you to write one "bot", and host it across several platforms.
 This plugin provides the **Discord** "*Platform*" to Manebot, which allows Manebot to seamlessly interact with Discord and provide all of the features your Manebot instance is set up to provide on Discord.

+#### How do I make a bot with this?

+You don't have to do anything specifically to make a bot for Discord with Manebot; the objective of Manebot is to act as middleware, abstracting the Discord platform away from you as a developer and to provide you a platform-agnostic API to seamlessly port (or simoultaneously host) your bot in other platforms, such as Slack.

+In summary, simply follow the guides on making a bot with Manebot, and just install Discord when you're ready to test that platform!

+In its conceptual phase, Manebot's Chat interaction API was designed around Discord's feature set, so Discord is well-supported.

 ## Installation

 Manebot uses the **Maven** repository system to coordinate plugin and dependency installation.
 Because of this, you can easily install the Discord platform plugin without interacting with your filesystem at all.